pure-data/externals-howto/README.rst

 classes, instances, objects
 ===========================

-Pd is written in the programming-language C. Due to its graphical nature, Pd is a *object-oriented* system.
+Pd is written in the programming language C. Due to its graphical nature, Pd is a *object-oriented* system.
 Unfortunately C does not support very well the use of classes.
 Thus the resulting source-code is not as elegant as C++-code would be, for instance.